Aligning Generative Speech Enhancement with Perceptual Feedback: Results and Discussions

 \subsection{Ablation Experiment: Preference Pair Selection}

-The quality of preference pairs $A^+$ and $A^-$ plays a vital role in the effectiveness of DPO training.
-In Table \ref{tab:sampling_ablation}, we conduct ablation studies on how different preference pair selection strategies impact the performance of the target S2S LM $\pi_\theta$.
+In Table \ref{tab:sampling_ablation}, we conduct ablation studies on how different preference pair construction strategies impact the training of the target S2S LM $\pi_\theta$.
 For all experiments, we optimize using both CE and DPO loss.
-In the Z=1 (Ground-truth) experiment, we changed the method used to obtain the preferred sample A+.
-Instead of selecting the top Z acoustic sequences (i.e., the top $Z$ $\hat{A}^{(n)}$s) generated by the reference S2S LM $\pi_\text{ref}$ with the highest UTMOS scores as A+, we directly use the ground-truth clean acoustic sequence $A$ in the trainset as A+.
-We compare this setup with the Z=1 experiment, where the sampling of A+ follows figure \ref{fig:sampling_pipeline} with Z, the number of preference pairs set to 1.
-The results show that DPO training is ineffective when using the Z=1 (Ground-truth) setup.
+In the $Z$=1 (Ground-truth) experiment, we directly use the ground-truth acoustic tokens of the target clean speech $x$ as A+ instead of sampling from the reference S2S LM $\pi_\text{ref}$.
+We compare this setup with the $Z$=1 experiment, where the sampling of A+ follows the pipeline described in section \ref{subsubsec: Preference Pairs Construction}, with $Z$, the number of preference pairs set to 1.
+The results show that DPO training is ineffective when using the $Z$=1 (Ground-truth) setup.
 We attribute this to the model being pushed in the same direction as cross-entropy loss, thereby diminishing the unique contribution of DPO.
-We also investigated whether the number of preference pairs for A+ and A- have on performance, by altering the value of Z. From the Z=1 and Z=4 experiments, we found that while both setups effectively improved speech quality, using more preference pairs does not lead to better speech quality.
+We also investigated whether the number of preference pairs for A+ and A- have on performance, by altering the value of $Z$.
+From the $Z$=1 and $Z$=4 experiments, we found that while both setups effectively improved speech quality, using more preference pairs does not lead to better speech quality.